-During 2012, our underlying financial performance exceeded management and board expectations.
-Shareholders saw their value of the Company's common stock appreciate which was driven primarily by the growth in the underlying value of our segments.
+During 2012, our underlying financial performance exceeded management and Board expectations.
+Stockholders saw their value of the Company's Common Stock appreciate which was driven primarily by the growth in the underlying value of our segments.
 The following are some the most significant developments in our respective businesses during Fiscal 2012 that contributed to our success:

-- Our total revenues of \$4,480 million for Fiscal 2012 increased \$1,002 million, or 29%, from \$3,478 million, for Fiscal 2011, primarily driven by growth in our insurance segment, including the benefit of a full year of operations of HFG, which was acquired in April 2011. - We received total dividends of approximately \$71 million from operating subsidiaries in Fiscal 2012.
-In September, Spectrum Brands paid a special one-time dividend of \$1.00 per share, of which we received approximately \$30 million; HFG paid cumulative dividends of \$40 million, and Salus paid an inaugural dividend of approximately \$1 million in its first year of operation. - For Fiscal 2012, our consumer products segment recorded record net sales of \$3,252 million, a \$65 million, or 2%, increase from \$3,187 million for Fiscal 2011. - Our consumer products segment operating income grew by \$74 million, or 32%, to \$302 million, on higher sales, synergy benefits and cost reduction initiatives. - Our insurance segment product sales for Fiscal 2012 were \$1,884 million, led by the successful introduction of Prosperity EliteSM which resulted in FGL solidifying a top ten market position in the competitive fixed index annuity marketplace. - Our insurance segment had a net US GAAP book value of \$1,208 million (including accumulated other comprehensive income ("AOCI") of \$434 million), almost double the book value of \$667 million (including AOCI of \$159 million) at the end of Fiscal 2011.
-Net unrealized gains on available for sale investments were \$1,058 million on a U.S. GAAP basis (\$1,245 million on a statutory basis).

-- Salus, in its first year of operation, originated \$260 million of asset-backed loan commitments in Fiscal 2012, for which \$181 million of loans were outstanding as of September 30, 2012, and contributed approximately \$1 million to our consolidated earnings for Fiscal 2012. - Our stock price appreciation of 66% from \$5.07 to \$8.43 per share during Fiscal 2012. - The non-cash accretion rate on our preferred stock decreased from 2% for the third and fourth fiscal quarters to 0% commencing in the first quarter of fiscal 2013 due to a 163% increase in the Company's net asset value since the issuance of our preferred stock in May 2011 as calculated in accordance with the terms of its certificates of designation. - We ended the year with corporate cash and short-term investments of approximately \$433 million, which supports our business strategy and growth of existing businesses.
+- Our total revenues of \$4,480 million for Fiscal 2012 increased \$1,002 million, or 29%, from \$3,478 million, for Fiscal 2011, primarily driven by growth in our insurance segment, including the benefit of a full year of operations of Harbinger F&G, LLC (formerly Harbinger OM, LLC) ("HFG"), which was acquired in April 2011. - We received total dividends of approximately \$71 million from operating subsidiaries in Fiscal 2012.
+In September, Spectrum Brands paid a special one-time dividend of \$1.00 per share, of which we received approximately \$30 million; HFG paid cumulative dividends of \$40 million, and Salus Capital Partners, LLC ("Salus") paid an inaugural dividend of approximately \$1 million in its first year of operation. - For Fiscal 2012, our consumer products segment recorded record net sales of \$3,252 million, a \$65 million, or 2%, increase from \$3,187 million for Fiscal 2011. - Our consumer products segment operating income grew by \$74 million, or 32%, to \$302 million, on higher sales, synergy benefits and cost reduction initiatives. - Our insurance segment product sales for Fiscal 2012 were \$1,884 million, led by the successful introduction of Prosperity EliteSM which resulted in FGL (as defined below) solidifying a top ten market position in the competitive fixed index annuity marketplace. - Our insurance segment had a net US GAAP book value of \$1,208 million (including accumulated other comprehensive income ("AOCI") of \$434 million), almost double the book value of \$667 million (including AOCI of \$159 million) at the end of Fiscal 2011.
+Net unrealized gains on available for sale investments were \$1,058 million on a U.S. GAAP basis (\$1,245 million on a statutory basis). - Salus, in its first year of operation, originated \$260 million of asset-backed loan commitments in Fiscal 2012, for which \$181 million of loans were outstanding as of September 30, 2012, and contributed approximately \$1 million to our consolidated earnings for Fiscal 2012. - Our stock price appreciation of 66% from \$5.07 to \$8.43 per share during Fiscal 2012. - The non-cash accretion rate on our Preferred Stock decreased from 2% for the third and fourth fiscal quarters to 0% commencing in the first quarter of Fiscal 2013 due to a 163% increase in the Company's net asset value since the issuance of our Preferred Stock in May 2011 as calculated in accordance with the terms of its certificates of designation. - We ended Fiscal 2012 with corporate cash and short-term investments of approximately \$433 million, which supports our business strategy and growth of existing businesses.